typesend/annealing/lib/annealing.md

   of a given function.
 It is often used to solve combinatorial optimization problems like the Traveling Salesman Problem, job scheduling, or circuit design.

+  # NOTE: This document is out of date.

   ## Strategy Behaviour

   To use this module, you must implement a strategy module that defines the problem-specific